sven-hash/docs/docs/wallet/index.md

 ### Running in Development Mode

-You can run the wallet without having to install it in development mode by running the following terminal command from the `tauri-wallet` folder
+You can run the wallet without having to install it in development mode by running the following terminal command from the `nym-wallet` folder

 ```
 yarn dev